kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 Additionally, please let me know if there are any other PRs in k/k that we should track for this KEP, so that we can maintain accurate status.

-Please note that KEPs targeting `stable` need to have the `status` field marked as `implemented` in the kep.yaml file after code PRs are merged and the feature gates are removed.
+Please note that KEPs targeting `stable` need to have the `status` field marked as `implemented` in the kep.yaml file after code PRs are merged.

+/label tracked/yes
 ```

 Then make sure the status of the enhancement is set to `Tracked for code freeze`.